srikanthkashu/grafana/.harness/README.md

-# Run Vagrant Ruby tests on Harness CI
+# Docker Layer Caching with Harness CI

 This is a fork of [grafana/grafana](https://github.com/grafana/grafana/).
-This project can be used to demonstrate [Docker Layer Caching in Harness](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/) CI pipelines.
+This project can be used to demonstrate [Docker Layer Caching](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/) in [Harness CI](https://www.harness.io/products/continuous-integration) pipelines.

-This repository contains over 5,000 Ruby rspec tests.
-Follow these steps to experiment with Ruby Test Intelligence in your [Harness](https://www.harness.io/) account.
+This demo will build and push the Grafana Docker image to Docker Hub.
+The initial pipeline execution will take about seven minutes to build the cache.
+The second pipeline execution will take about twenty seconds.

 ## Setting up this pipeline on Harness CI Hosted Builds